Transform your EDI Processes with B2B Integration in the Cloud

 Private Cloud

-The processing and archiving of messages are achieved by separate component called the ‘messaging engine’.
-The messaging engine are self-sufficient to process messages, even if temporarily disconnected from the web interface.
+The processing and archiving of messages are achieved by a separate component called the ‘messaging engine’.
+The messaging engine is self-sufficient to process messages, even if temporarily disconnected from the web interface.

 This approach technically allows customers of Babelway to host their messaging themselves while still using the unique Software-as-a-Service.
 This could be important to some customers if security considerations require them to control the messaging servers themselves or to have servers physically located in some specific geographic territory, for example.

-Babelway customers hosted on the shared infrastructure have the possibility to choose the geographic location of their messaging engine between an EU location or a US location.
+Babelway customers hosted on the shared infrastructure have the possibility to choose the geographic location of their messaging engine between an EU location, a US location, or a CN location.

 These components have been integrated into an extensive development program which began in October 2006.
-Our technical developments are centrally managed from our base in Belgium.
-We have developed a very precise expertise on highly specific topics such as scalability, database optimization, ergonomy, cryptography, processing performance, XML and EDIFACT standards, etc with recognized specialists in each of these fields and usually for short, highly focused missions.
+Our technical developments are centrally managed in Belgium.
+We have developed a very precise expertise on highly specific topics such as scalability, database optimization, ergonomy, cryptography, processing performance, data standards.

-Software development follows the Scrum framework for software and other platform development.
-Our sprint horizon are 2 weeks.
+Software development follows the SCRUM framework for software and other platform development.
+Our sprint horizon is 2 weeks.

 To ensure the total data independence between environments, Babelway software strictly controls data access using isolation techniques.